wpilibsuite/frc-docs/source/docs/software/wpilib-tools/shuffleboard/custom-widgets/builtin-plugins.rst

 The NetworkTables plugin provides data sources backed by ntcore.
 Since the ``LiveWindow`` and ``SmartDashboard`` classes in WPILib use NetworkTables to send the data to the driver station, this plugin will need to be loaded in order to use those classes.

-This plugin handles the connection and reconnection to NetworkTables automatically, users of shuffleboard and writers of custom plugins will not have to worry about the intricacies of the NT protocol.
+This plugin handles the connection and reconnection to NetworkTables automatically, users of shuffleboard and writers of custom plugins will not have to worry about the intricacies of the NetworkTables protocol.